ReactFinland/future-frontend-site/content/for-sponsors.md

 We held the first edition of Future Frontend conference in 2023 as a successor to [React Finland](https://react-finland.fi/).
 While we followed the lessons learned from our earlier conferences, we also iterated further on it and most importantly expanded the scope to be future oriented.
-The first edition held at Pörssitalo was a success and as a sponsor you can support us to make the second edition even greater.
-The second edition will take place 13-14.6 at Paasitorni.
-Before the conference, we have two days of workshops distributed to our partner companies.
+The first two events were moderate successes and as a sponsor you can help us deliver the event beyond the exceptations of our attendees while supporting your business targets (brand visibility, recruitment, making sure we have a world-class event in Finland, etc.).
+The third edition will take place 27-28.5 at Dipoli.
+Before the conference, we have one day of workshops distributed to our partner companies.

 ## International speakers with local flavor included